 This project is funded by the UK Research and Innovation’s Industrial Strategy Challenge Fund (ISCF).

-Academic/NHS partners: University of Edinburgh, University of Strathclyde, University of Glasgow, University of Aberdeen, University of St Andrews, University of Glasgow, NHS Education for Scotland Digital Platform, University of Dundee, NHS National Services Scotland
+Academic/NHS partners: University of Edinburgh, University of Strathclyde, University of Glasgow, University of Aberdeen, University of St Andrews, NHS Education for Scotland Digital Platform, University of Dundee, NHS National Services Scotland